givan2code/refactorFlair/RefactorFlairDemo.md

 ## 🎤 WOOOO

-- Refactor Flair cleaned up the ring,
+- Refactor Flair cleaned up the ring, but needed to tag out at times
 - put legacy bugs in a figure-four lock,
-- and helped the team ship features without fear.
+- and helped ship the update without fear.

 > **The form is pristine, the ballot flows crisp, and the commit history?
 Legendary.**